Naveen-Murthy/meanstack-learning/README.md

 After git commit
 git subtree push --prefix backend heroku master

+# After building the application build will be successfull in heroku but we annot acccess application
+Because we will see error in logs that --> babel-watch: command not found To fix that we need to go to Settings->Config Vars - Reveal Config Vars button -> Then we need to add a key and a variable
+key: NPM_CONFIG_PRODUCTION
+value: false
 # About
 This is a To Do application which can be used to create, edit, and delete to do item.